Sunday, February 24, 2013

 impulse control disorder.
 It has features similar to other addictions; however

-it does not involve the use of an intoxicating drug (Illinois Institute for
+it does not involve the use of

 How to determine if it is an addiction: